0xsequence/contracts-library/src/tokens/ERC721/README.md

 - endTime: The end time of the sale.
 Tokens cannot be minted after this time.
 - merkleRoot: The merkle root for allowlist minting.

+When using a merkle proof, each caller may only use each root once.
+To prevent collisions ensure the same root is not used for multiple sale details.
+Leaves are defined as `keccak256(abi.encodePacked(caller, uint256(0))`.
+The `caller` is the message sender, who will also receive the tokens.

 ## Usage

 This section of this repo utilitizes a factory pattern that deploys proxies contracts.
 This allows for a single deployment of each `Factory` contract, and subsequent deployments of the contracts with minimal gas costs.